 Pvt.
 Peter Henry Tschudi was born on January 30, 1915, in Detroit, Michigan, to Peter C. Tschudi and Millie Tessman-Tschudi.
 With his three sisters and brother, he grew up at 1308 Rufer Avenue, Louisville, Kentucky.
 When the Selective Service Act took effect on October 16, 1940, he registered for the draft and indicated he was employed by the Stimpson Computer Scale Company.
 He also named his father as his contact person.
-He was inducted into the U.S. Army on March 5, 1941, and sent to Fort Knox, Kentucky for basic training.
+He was inducted into the U.S. Army on March 5, 1941, and sent to Fort Knox, Kentucky for basic training and was assigned to D Company, 192nd Tank Battalion.

 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.